KKKKeZZZZ/what-I-ve-learned/README.md

 #3. ajax using datatype json but in the handler page you return a value but not in json format, in the ajax side it will jump to error section.

-   so the functional code will be implemented in error scope using function(xht, status, error),
+   WIL:so the functional code will be implemented in error scope using function(xht, status, error),

    and the return value can be accessed via the xhr.responseText